laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 :::::
 ::::::

-Under-the-hood, these commands preserve a run object that points back to the original dataset in the Arc database so that downstream processing can be traced back to the source data.
+Under-the-hood, these commands preserve a run object that points back to the original dataset in the Arc database so that downstream processing can be traced back to the source.
-This mechanism was used in this [example](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/BDttiuV3Te8VB0dU) to sync the `Tahoe-100M` datasets into a benchmarking database for ML data loaders:
+For example, [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/BDttiuV3Te8VB0dU) we synced the `Tahoe-100M` datasets into a benchmarking database for ML data loaders:

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/D5nJXInD6i3qMItB0001.png" width="700" alt="LaminHub example of lineage-aware syncing of Tahoe-100M datasets" style="padding: 0;">
 </div>

-For a detailed walk-through and cell-level queries, read the tutorial: [docs.lamin.ai/arc-virtual-cell-atlas](https://docs.lamin.ai/arc-virtual-cell-atlas).
+For a detailed walk-through, read the tutorial: [docs.lamin.ai/arc-virtual-cell-atlas](https://docs.lamin.ai/arc-virtual-cell-atlas).

 ## Entities

-The database is organized around biological and experimental entity types that are familiar from single-cell analysis workflows.
+The database is organized around entity types that are familiar from single-cell analysis workflows.
 In LaminDB, these entity types map on biological ontologies and experimental registries through an adaptation of the Django ORM.
 You can explore them on the UI and in the API reference:

 <!-- prettier-ignore -->
 Entity (click to explore) | Examples | Source